 The panel is positive on the quality of the teaching staff.
-They are respected researchers in the field, active in many ongoing national and international research projects, and cover a broad range of subfields and expertises.
+They are respected researchers in the field, active in many ongoing national and international research projects and conferences, and cover a broad range of subfields and expertises.
 The teaching staff is a good mix of talented junior staff and senior researchers.
-The panel notes that the programme mostly relies on its senior researchers for teaching, as required by the research master's assessment framework.
+The panel notes that the programme often relies on its senior researchers for teaching, as required by the research master's assessment framework.
 It nevertheless hopes that the programme does not feel hindered by the framework to use the expertise of the junior staff, many of whom are involved in frontier research, in teaching.

 During the site visit, the panel learnt that students are very happy with the small-scale character of the programme and the close involvement of the teaching staff with students.
 The teaching staff on the other hand appreciates being involved and working with the motivated and excellent students in the programme.
 The panel also learnt that the teaching staff experiences a high workload, which is not programme-specific, but a sum of all their responsibilities as an academic, including research and teaching in other programmes.
 It noted that the programme management is very aware of this issue, and that it considers staff workload as an important element in its decisions.
-The panel appreciates this, and encourages the programme to keep this issue on the agenda.
-One issue mentioned by the teaching staff during the site visit is the amount of time allocated for thesis supervision.
-Some teachers felt an imbalance in the fact that supervision of master's students and research master's students was rewarded with an equal amount of time, even though the thesis trajectory of a research master's student is twice as long.
-The panel recommends investigating this and determining whether an adaptation is necessary.
+The panel appreciates this, and encourages the programme to keep this issue on the agenda..

 The content and structure of the programme are well-designed and fitting for a research master's programme.
-They combine theoretical and experimental aspects, interwoven with research skills, ethics and research integrity.
-The teaching methods are sufficiently varied, and focus on small-scale seminars as well as a master-apprentice relation in the thesis trajectory, in which students learn to complete the full research cycle.
-Students can broaden or deepen their curriculum in the electives, and pursue their own interests in the internship and thesis.
-The panel recommends making the attention to professional skills in the curriculum more explicit, for instance in a separate learning trajectory, and ensuring that students are sufficiently encouraged to broaden their view outside the field of linguistics in the electives.
-It also recommends adding ethics and societal consequences of AI and data science to the curriculum.
+They provide a rich and challenging overview of the theories and methodologies of comparative literature, interwoven with research skills, ethics and research integrity.
+The teaching methods are sufficiently varied, and focus on small-scale seminars, methodology as well as a master-apprentice relation in the thesis trajectory, in which students learn to complete the full research cycle.
+Students can broaden or deepen their curriculum in the electives, which includes the option for an internship or studying abroad.
+The panel recommends expanding the attention to professional skills in the core curriculum, for instance in a separate learning trajectory.
 The panel approves of the choice of English as a language of instruction in light of the international academic field.

 Student admission takes place in a well-designed manner and both supervision and student support in the programme function well, in particular with regard to well-being and response to student feedback.
+Students consider the atmosphere in the programme as one of its biggest assets.
 The programme adapted well to the corona pandemic, shifting the education to an online setting and paying extra attention to student well-being.
 The curriculum is feasible, yet timely completion of the thesis remains a point of attention.
 The programme could consider including time management as a transferable skill in the thesis trajectory, and easing the transition between the course-filled first year and the individual second year of the curriculum.
 The rule that a cum laude can only be awarded to students that finish within two years is an effective measure to promote feasibility, but can lead to the unintended consequence that Utrecht students are less likely to obtain a cum laude compared to other universities.
-The teaching staff is well-qualified and appreciated for their engagement with the students.
-The panel praises the attention to the high workload of the teaching staff, and recommends the programme management keeping this high on the agenda.
-The programme is offered in a high-quality research environment, with attractive facilities for experimental work.
+Furthermore, the panel recommends paying attention to students that cannot study full-time because they need to generate income.
+The teaching staff is well-qualified, is part of a high-quality research environment, and is appreciated for their engagement with the students.
+The panel praises the attention to the high workload of the teaching staff, and recommends keeping this high on the agenda.